jordan-r-smith/evereports/README.md

 4. Open terminal and type `composer install` in the `c:\wamp\www\evereports` directory
 5. Open a browser and go to `localhost/evereports/` in the url bar

+##Configuration
+1. Rename config_blank.php to config.php
+2. Configure the variables ($host, $dbname, $username, $password) with your MySQL information
+3. In the database you have created... (will finish this later).

 ##TODO

 - Input validation